Do you feel overwhelmed by the loss of a loved one?

 Somewhere along the way American and European culture lost the ritual aspect of dealing with death.
 While every person grieves differently, no one is meant to grieve alone, and we all need some form of support in order to process the death of someone we care about.
 Dominant cultural norms often encourage us to get over it and move on as quickly as possible.
 As a result, we never learned how to be with death or how to be with our personal experience of losing someone.
 It can feel like having no idea what to do.
 There is also the tendency to want to skip over the uncomfortable emotions that are part of acknowledging loss and grieving what is no more.
 The feelings are so painful that many people try to ignore their feelings and move on to the next thing as quickly as possible.

-The good news is that grief and loss counseling can provide you the support you need to cope with the death of your loved one, to honor the memory of that person, and to move forward with your life.
+The good news is that grief and loss support can provide you with tools for coping with the death of your loved one, to honor the memory of that person, and to move forward with your life.

 You have the innate ability to recover from death and loss in your life and to start again.